verisign/smaug/README.md

 Will be installed in &quot;$(prefix)/bin&quot;.
 This utility will help create SMIMEA records, in a format suitable for being pasted into a DNS zone file.

-If an S/MIME certificate is needed, there is a convienent S/MIME certificate generation script that will prompt you for your data:
+If an S/MIME certificate is needed, there is a convenient S/MIME certificate generation script that will prompt you for your data:

 ```